Trains from Geneva to Chamonix

 The Geneva Cornavin station remains fully operational during the work.
 Take the train from Geneva (Cornavin) CFF to Annemasse or Roche-sur-Foron via Bellegarde-su-Valserine.
 From there, change for Le Fayet-Saint Gervais Les Bains, then take the Mont Blanc Express train for a panoramic ride to Chamonix Mont-Blanc.
 The Mont Blanc Express runs from St Gervais/Le Fayet all the way through the Chamonix valley, through Forclaz and the Col des Montets to the end line station of Martigny.

 Also, it is possible to take a bus from Bellegarde-su-Valserine to Chamonix.

-The Swiss Rail web site of the operator SBB is better for route and timetable info than the SNCF timetable.
+The SBB Swiss Rail operator's website is better for route and timetable information than the SNCF timetable.

 Trains from Martigny to Chamonix

 Since April 2012, the railway track & the Tunnel des Montets undergoes a major refit.
-From June 29, 2013 the Mont-Blanc Express resumed partial service of the line between Le Fayet (St. Gervais) and Argentiere.
-Innitially announced for December 2013, then for 22 March 2014, the reopening of the full line (e.g. 2 trains per hour) was postponed indefinitely.
+From June 29, 2013 the Mont-Blanc Express resumed partial service of the line between Le Fayet (St. Gervais) and Argentière.
+Initially announced for December 2013, then for 22 March 2014, the reopening of the full line (e.g. 2 trains per hour) was postponed indefinitely.